erebboah/enc4_mouse/snrna/README.md

 Manual celltype annotation.
 Find marker genes for `gen_celltype`, `celltypes`, and `subtypes` and save in `seurat/markers`.

 ### Results
-- For adrenal gland, `gen_celltype` and `celltypes` are basically the same, such as "Cortex" and "Medulla" (with the exception of "Myeloid" vs. "Macrophages" and "Myonuclei" vs. "Skeletal_muscle"); `subtypes` breaks down the cortical cells into groups such as "Cortex_ZG" (zona glomerulosa), "Cortex_ZF" (zona fasciculata), "X_zone", and "Y_zone".
+- `gen_celltype` and `celltypes` are basically the same, such as "Cortex" and "Medulla" (with the exception of "Myeloid" vs. "Macrophages" and "Myonuclei" vs. "Skeletal_muscle"); `subtypes` breaks down the cortical cells into groups such as "Cortex_ZG" (zona glomerulosa), "Cortex_ZF" (zona fasciculata), "X_zone", and "Y_zone".
 "Medulla" breaks down into "Medulla_NE" (norepinephrine-producing) and "Medulla_EPI" (epinephrine-producing).